opencybersecurityalliance/stix-shifter/GOVERNANCE.md

 ## Project Leadership

+> In most projects, the TSC will oversee appointing maintainers or core contributors who drive the day-to-day development.
+Project Maintainers are the ‘trail guides’ for your repositories and pull requests.
+As such, they need to clearly understand your project’s scope, so they can accept or reject contributions accordingly.

+> Make sure your TSC has a solid process for appointing Maintainers and regularly communicates project priorities.
+It’s a good idea to make sure there are open lines of communication between the Maintainers, TSC, and PGB members so that any unexpected issues can be easily addressed.

 * **Technical Steering Commitee**: ???

 * **Change Control Board**: Group responsible for the overall technical health and direction of the project; final reviewers of PRs, responsible for releases, responsible for overseeing work of maintainers and community leaders.

 ### List of CCB Members